tanvikhadap/MachineLearning/06KMeanClustering/README.md

 # K-Means Clustering Implementation: From Scratch vs Using Libraries

 ## What is it?
-This project demonstrates the implementation of the K-Means clustering algorithm in two ways:
+This project demonstrates the implementation of the K-Means clustering algorithm in two ways
-1. **From scratch**: Manually implementing the K-Means algorithm without any external libraries.
+1. **From scratch:** Manually implementing the K-Means algorithm without any external libraries.
-2. **Using libraries**: Utilizing Python’s `scikit-learn` library to implement the K-Means algorithm.
+2. **Using libraries:** Utilizing Python’s `scikit-learn` library to implement the K-Means algorithm.

 The project compares both approaches to highlight how K-Means works mathematically and how to use pre-built functions for efficiency in real-world scenarios.